graim/GraimLabWebsite/onboarding/index.md

 - Take a full course load, working to complete your PhD program guidelines ([CISE guidelines](https://www.cise.ufl.edu/academics/graduate/phd/), [UFGI guidelines](http://ufgi.ufl.edu/grad-program/graduate-policies/)).
 - You must sign up for 9 credits moving forward.
 To do this, fill your credits with CIS 7979.
 - You are being paid by the _lab_.
-- Form your PhD committee by the end of your first year (this requires signed forms).
+- Form your PhD committee by the end of this year (this requires signed forms).
 - You should take a vacation.

 **Year 2:**